unicorn-engine/unicorn/README.md

 Compilation & Docs
 ------------------

-See [COMPILE.TXT](COMPILE.TXT) file for how to compile and install Unicorn.
+See [docs/COMPILE.md](docs/COMPILE.md) file for how to compile and install Unicorn.

 More documentation is available in [docs/README.md](docs/README.md).